robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 When it completes, you're ready to start QEWD

+## Starting QEWD for the First Time

+Start QEWD for the first time as follows:

+        cd \qewd
+        npm start

+The first time you start QEWD, it installs a bunch of extra things, so you'll see new sub-folders named *www* and *qewd-apps* appear.
+QEWD has loaded in everything you need for monitoring your system and for developing interactive applications if you wish to do so.

+When you're running QEWD with Cach&eacute; or IRIS on Windows, it will also have automatically downloaded and installed the correct version of the [*mg-dbx*](https://github.com/chrisemunt/mg-dbx) interface along with its associated ObjectScript code interface for Cach&eacute; or IRIS SQL.

+After this initial installation has completed, QEWD will stop and ask you to restart.
+See the instructions below:

 ## Starting QEWD

 Each time you want to start QEWD, within your Windows Console session,